Helena Concannon: Dáil career

 Concannon spoke on behalf of Irish women in the Dáil in 1936.
 She spoke on how Irish women a fundamental role in Ireland's agricultural economy and so more money should be put towards educating these women.

+Concannon was one of the minority voices against the role appointed to women in Éamon de Valera's constitution.

 She did not contest the Dáil election of 1937.

-Life in the Seanad
+Seanad career

-Concannon was elected in the 1938 election to the Seanad Eireann for the National University of Ireland constituency.
+After the adoption of the Constitution of Ireland in 1937, the National University of Ireland constituency was reconstituted in the new Seanad Éireann.
+The first election took place in 1938, and Concannon was elected.
 She was a popular figure and was re-elected each election in the Seanad until she died in office in 1952.
-Concannon was one of the minority voices against the role appointed to women in Éamon de Valera's constitution.
-Concannon was a member of the Seaned for 14 years.